LUDO: Low-Latency Understanding of Deformable Objects using Point Cloud Occupancy Functions: LUDO

 \fi

 We use the \gls{iss}~\cite{henrich2024looc} to generate training data.
 Unlike the original SortSample~\cite{henrich2024registered}, \gls{iss} can produce data for nested objects such as \glspl{roi} inside of a larger object.
 The fundamental idea of \gls{iss} is illustrated in \Cref{fig:sortsample_schematic}.
 Spatial points are uniformly sampled within an extended bounding box of each object segment.
-For each segment, points are sampled until at least $t$ query points are found that are inside the segment and $t$ point are found that are outside the segment.
+For each segment, points are sampled until at least $t$ query points are found that are inside the segment and $t$ points are found that are outside the segment.
 These two sets of points are then sorted based on the distance to the nearest surface.
-All except the closest $k$ points from both sets are discarded.
+Only the closest $k$ points to surfaces in each set are kept.
 All such sets from each segment are appended to create a ground truth occupancy point cloud $Q^\text{gt}$.
 The used hyperparameters are listed in \Cref{tab:hyper}.